Max-Min Grouped Bandits: Algorithm-Independent Lower Bound

 \begin{thm} Consider any algorithm that is uniformly $\delta$-successful with respect to the instances satisfying \refas{as:noise}, \refas{as:lower}, and \refas{as:quadratic}.
 Fix any identifiable instance ${\cal A} = (a_1,...,a_n)$ with distributions $(P_1, ..., P_n)$ and a specified grouping ${\cal G} = (G_1, ..., G_m)$.
 Then, when the algorithm is run on instance $\cal A$, we have the following: \begin{itemize} \item For each $j \in G^*$, the average number of pulls satisfies

 where $\tilde{C}$ appears in \refas{as:quadratic}, and $\Delta'_j$ and $\Delta_0$ are defined in \refsec{sec:assump}. \item For each $G \ne G^*$, we have

 \end{itemize} \end{thm}

-The proof is given in \refapp{sec:pfs_lb}, and is based on shifting the given instance to create a new instance with a different optimal group, and then quantifying the number of arm pulls required to distinguish the two instances.
+The proof is given in Appendix C, and is based on shifting the given instance to create a new instance with a different optimal group, and then quantifying the number of arm pulls required to distinguish the two instances.
 This turns out to be straightforward when $j \in G^*$, but less standard (requiring multiple arms to be shifted) when $j \notin G^*$.

-While \refthm{thm:lower} does not directly state a lower bound on the total number of pulls, we can perform some further steps to deduce such a bound depending on the number of groups-per-arm (which could alternatively be upper bounded trivially by $|{\cal G}|$), stated as follows and proved in \refapp{sec:pfs_lb}.
+While \refthm{thm:lower} does not directly state a lower bound on the total number of pulls, we can perform some further steps to deduce such a bound depending on the number of groups-per-arm (which could alternatively be upper bounded trivially by $|{\cal G}|$), stated as follows and proved in Appendix C.

 \begin{corollary} Consider the setup of \refthm{thm:lower}, and suppose that there exists an integer $m > 0$ such that every arm appears in at most $m$ groups.
 Then, the expected number of arm pulls is lower bounded by